systopia/de.systopia.eventinvitation/README.md

-If you are aiming at utilizing an automated email workflow, checkin of participants using QR-Codes and/or using customized remote registration forms, make sure to have a look at tehe following extensions:
+If you are aiming at utilizing an automated email workflow, checkin of participants using QR-Codes and/or using customized remote registration forms, make sure to have a look at the following extensions:

 * [Remote Events - create customized event registration forms and workflows](https://github.com/systopia/de.systopia.remoteevent)
 * [Event Checkin - use QR codes (e.g. on event tickets) to checkin participants to CiviCRM Events ](https://github.com/systopia/eventcheckin)